 Each student will have a unique experience during their project, and these personal journeys are an opportunity for growth and self-discovery.
 Completing an independent research project can build self-confidence and provide a sense of fulfillment.

-Explore the Student Science Fair Ready page HERE for resources from students for students.
+Explore the Student Science Fair Ready page HERE for resources students can explore.

 To stay updated on MSEF news and opportunities, join our mailing list!